 6. Water temperature

 Remember that any chemical splash should be rinsed for a minimum of 15 minutes, but rinsing time can be up to 60 minutes.
 The temperature of the water should be one that can be tolerated for the required length of time.
-Water that is too cold or too hot will inhibit workers from rinsing or showering as long as they should.
+Water that is too cold or too hot will inhibit workers from rinsing or showering for as long as needed.

 *According to Haws Corporation inspections.